How Much Is My Life Insurance Policy Worth?

 2. Legality of life settlements

 Life settlements are completely legal.
 The legal precedent was set more than a century ago in 1911 when the U.S. Supreme Court ruled in Grigsby vs. Russell.
 The ruling confirmed that life insurance is private property and therefore could be legally transferred to another owner like any other asset.
 Today, life settlements are regulated in most U.S. states.
-Regulations enforce state-approved contract language, business practices, disclosures for sellers, and licensing for brokers and buyers, among other things.
+Regulations enforce state-approved contract language, business practices, disclosures for sellers, and licensing for brokers and providers, among other things.

 3. Opposition from life insurance carriers